 League of Legends vs Dota 2 – Which Community Is More Toxic?

-In League of Legends and Dota 2, the Elo and MMR factories never stop working.
-This unfortunately results in a toxic environment for everyone involved, because just like with any other competition, people want to win and are emotionally invested in what’s going on.
+In League of Legends and Dota 2, the Elo and MMR craze has always driven players to invest time and effort into the respective genres.
+This unfortunately results in a toxic environment for players.
+Like in most competitive sports, victories are always the priority, and we are emotionally invested in securing one.

 On the surface, a rank is nothing more than a label with an underlying number.
-Yet people go insane when this number decreases, especially if someone else is to blame for this tragedy – which is always the case, right?
+Yet players often get frustrated when this number decreases.
+More often, putting the blame on a fellow teammate – which is always the case, right?

 Toxicity in League of Legends

 League of Legends undoubtedly has its fair share of toxic players.
-This ranges from the usual trollers, typing ragers and intentional feeders, to the more sophisticated Tyler1 types, who rage for the show.
+This ranges from the usual trollers, typing ragers and intentional feeders, to the more sophisticated Tyler1 and L9 pro-player wannabe types, who rage for the show.

 While League has an extremely toxic community, the level of toxicity varies throughout the world as some regions may be much more toxic than others.
 Not only this, but each region has a dominant type of toxic player.

-Though Korea is widely regarded as the best region in LoL, consistently producing the highest level of competitive talent such as Faker, Crown or Bang, their region is very toxic with a ton of inters.
-At all levels of ranked play, most Koreans who solo queue have a mentality to throw or afk games the instant they think it’s a loss.
-If you watch Korean streams, even at the highest ranks (Challenger), mid laners will run it down mid if their jungler fails to give them the second Blue Buff.
+At all levels of ranked play, most Koreans who solo-queue, do not hesitate to throw or AFK in games the instant they think it’s a loss.
+Watching Korean streams for example, even at the highest ranks (Challenger), mid laners often run down mid just because their jungler fails to give them the second Blue Buff.

 Now, to the most toxic region in the world: EUROPE!